ImSwordQueen/Longhornizer/README.md

 # Longhornizer Transformation Pack

 ## Warning: Unfinished Code.
-This is a scrapped project so it won't get any updates.
+This is a scrapped project from june 2023.
+It won't get any updates and it is released as-is.

 Based on Win8to7 Backend.